Altair ALSM/CTASLM Baseplate

 Zemax Simulation Setup Process

-Similarly to our methods used for designing our first iteration of our baseplate (link to page), we first start by using basic magnification equations to select theoretical focal lengths of lenses that would be needed along our illumination path to form a light sheet with our desired physical characteristics.
+Similarly to our methods used for designing our first iteration of our baseplate, we first start by using basic magnification equations to select theoretical focal lengths of lenses that would be needed along our illumination path to form a light sheet with our desired physical characteristics.
 A basic schematic of what one of these powell-lens-based ALSM systems would look like is shown below in Figure (2).

 Schematic of the ASLM illumination path design